syncfusion-content/flutter-docs/Flutter/sparkcharts/how-to.md

 documentation: ug
 ---

-# How to add Syncfusion Linear Gauge Widget in FlutterFlow framework?
+# How to add Syncfusion SparkCharts Widget in FlutterFlow framework?

 ## Overview of FlutterFlow